Term Life

 Health-Risk Considerations

-If a buyer has a family history of serious illness — cardiovascular disease, cancer, or Type 2 diabetes — locking in a long-term rate at a young, healthy age protects against being rated substandard or declined at renewal.
+If a buyer has a family history of serious illness, cardiovascular disease, cancer, or Type 2 diabetes, locking in a long-term rate at a young, healthy age protects against being rated substandard or declined at renewal.
 NIH research on hereditary cardiovascular risk confirms that family history is a primary underwriting factor at all major carriers.

-“For a 28-year-old in excellent health with a 30-year mortgage and young children, a 40-year term can be a defensible strategy — especially if there is any concern about future insurability.
-The premium difference is real, but so is the peace of mind of never having to requalify.”
+For a 28-year-old in excellent health with a 30-year mortgage and young children, the longer term can be a defensible strategy, particularly when there is genuine concern about future insurability.
+The premium difference is real, but so is the value of never having to requalify.
+Buyers should weigh this against the alternatives in the next section before committing; the premium savings from a 30-year term with a conversion rider often accomplish the same goal at lower cost.

 Key Takeaway: Buyers under 30 with dependents or a family history of chronic illness gain the most from a 40-year term.
-According to the Insurance Information Institute, the average American carries life insurance for income replacement — a need that can extend well beyond a standard 30-year term window.
+According to the Insurance Information Institute, the average American carries life insurance for income replacement, a need that can extend well beyond a standard 30-year term window.

 When Does the 30-Year Term Win the 30 Year vs 40 Year Term Life Debate?